Death of Jon Egging: Inquest

 On 12 and 13 December 2012, Coroner Sherriff Payne conducted the inquest into Egging's death at Bournemouth Coroners Court.
-Eight witnesses gave evidence, including Egging's wife, Dr Emma Egging, a Throop resident who witnessed the crash, pathologist Dr Graham Maidment and representatives from the RAF, including Red 1 on the day of the crash, Sqn Ldr Murphy.
+Eight witnesses gave evidence, including Egging's wife, Emma Egging, a Throop resident who witnessed the crash, pathologist Graham Maidment and representatives from the RAF, including Red 1 on the day of the crash, Sqn Ldr Murphy.

-Describing Egging as a ‘well-respected’ and ‘well-regarded’ pilot, Payne concluded that Egging had suffered A-LOC (Almost Loss of Consciousness) and that the accident was ‘a pure matter of fate on that occasion’.
+Describing Egging as a "well-respected" and "well-regarded" pilot, Payne concluded that Egging had suffered A-LOC (Almost Loss of Consciousness) and that the accident was "a pure matter of fate on that occasion".
 Payne recorded Egging's death as accidental.

 Military Air Accident Investigation Branch (MilAAIB) Investigation

 The Military Air Accident Investigation branch (MilAAIB) led the investigation into the accident.
 On 23 August 2011, three days after the crash, a service inquiry panel met at Farnborough, to investigate the accident, under section 343 of the Armed Forces Act 2006.

 57 witness statement were taken from a variety of people, including eye witnesses, Red Arrows and other RAF personnel.
 Certain forensic opportunities were not available due to the accident covering 46,000m² and some evidence being submerged or unrecoverable in the River Stour.
 This included the aircraft nose leg, which was the largest piece that was unrecoverable, having been assessed to be buried in the bed of the river.
-Other parts of the aircraft were assessed to have been buried with the fields or the river.
+Other parts of the aircraft were assessed to have been buried within the fields or the river.
 XX179 did not have an onboard voice recorder or video.
-The onboard GPS was also too badly damaged to export data from.
+The aircraft's GPS was also too badly damaged to exploit the data storage.

 The inquiry was completed on 7 October 2012, with the findings sent to Bournemouth Coroner, Sherriff Payne.

 G-induced impairment

-The service inquiry found ‘the most likely cause of the accident to XX179 was G-induced impairment (A-LOC) of the pilot leading to flight into terrain’.
+The service inquiry found "the most likely cause of the accident to XX179 was G-induced impairment (A-LOC) of the pilot leading to flight into terrain".
 Amongst other factors, the inquiry found that a possible contributory factor was inadequate awareness about G force in relation to G awareness training.

-Exposure to G forces can decrease the blood supply to the brain, meaning vision can be reduced (known as a ‘grey out’) or totally tossed (known as a ‘black-out’).
+Exposure to G forces can decrease the blood supply to the brain, meaning vision can be reduced (known as a "grey-out") or totally lost (known as a "black-out").
 During G-LOC (G-Induced Loss of Consciousness), a loss of muscle tone occurs, meaning that a person's head and body slump when they are seated.
-There are two periods of G-LOC - one, where a person is unconscious and therefore completely incapacitated and another where they are conscious, but partially incapacitated, with confusion and disorientation.
+There are two periods of G-LOC – one, where a person is unconscious and therefore completely incapacitated and another where they are conscious, but partially incapacitated, with confusion and disorientation.

 Another condition seen following G-LOC is known as A-LOC (Almost Loss of Consciousness).
 This is where a person is impaired cognitively and functionally, without complete loss of muscle tone and body position seen in G-LOC.
 As muscle tone is not lost as it is in G-LOC, a person may have the strength to control equipment, yet their cognitive functions may have stopped.